Kotuon/pEngine/README.md

 * Sol2

 ## Requirements
 Built for Windows 10 using MinGW and a MinGW makefile.
-OpenGL needs to be installed.

 MinGW compiler path:
 ```